Kaun Banega Crorepati: Season 4: 2010

 The show was restarted after a three-year and half hiatus.
-The fourth season (called KBC 4) was hosted by the returning Amitabh Bachchan and started on 11 October 2010.
+The fourth season (called Tez Theeka Tabarthor: Kaun Banega Crorepati or KBC 4) was hosted by the returning Amitabh Bachchan and started on 11 October 2010.
 This season was telecast four days a week, Monday through Thursday evenings.
 The tagline of the season was "Koi Bhi Sawaal Chota Nahi Hota" (literally: No question is small).
 The show moved from STAR Plus to Sony TV.
 The new logo designed for the fourth season incorporated the new Indian Rupee symbol, which was unveiled earlier in the year.
 The contestant tryout for the fourth season opened on 2 August 2010 at 9 PM IST.
 The total prize money for this season was ₹1 crore, and a jackpot question for ₹5 crore.
 The fourth season of the show was highly successful due to the return of former host Amitabh Bachchan.
 The season ended on 9 December 2010.

 During this season, much like its international counterparts, there were various rule changes made to the show.
 The number of questions was reduced from 15 to 13 and, as in the United States version of the show, a timer was added to each question.
 There was a 30-second time limit for questions 1 and 2, and a 45-second time limit for questions 3 to 7.
 Questions 8 to 13 were not timed.
 Any time not used was voided and not banked (unlike the United States version which banked the time for the final question).
 Much like other countries' version of the game, the clock stops whenever a lifeline is used and if the time limit expired, the contestant was forced to walk away with their current winnings.
 This season introduced the "Double Dip" and "Ask the Expert" lifelines (similar to the United States counterpart from the Millionaire clock format).
 Also from this season onwards, Fastest Finger First Contestants earlier who used to come for one episode has now been allowed to stay for one week.